todar/VBA-Arrays/README.md

 # VBA-Arrays
 Custom Arrays in class module, that have similar functions as JavaScript.
 Example: Push, Pop, Shift, Unshift, Sort, map, length, concat,  toString.

 *Currently working on a version that has support for multi dim arrays!!
-Will add funtions to filter & sort for them.
+Adding funtions to query & sort them.
+If interested, check it out!!

+'DEPENDENCIES
+' - must import file for Property Value to be set as the class default.
+' - no extra refrences to other libriaries needed at this time.

-# Properties
+# Properties:
-- value
+' - value
-- lenght
+' - lenght

-# Funtions/Methods:
+# Public Funtions:
-- push
+' - push
-- pop
+' - pop
-- shift
+' - shift
-- unshift
+' - unshift
+' - filter
-- map
+' - map
-- forEach
+' - forEach
+' - exists
-- concat
+' - concat
-- sort
+' - sort
-- reverse
+' - reverse
-- toString
+' - toString
+' - toRange
+' - columnNumber
+' - returnColumn
+' - returnRow

+# Private Helper Funtions:
+' - arrayFromCollection
+' - asign
+' - collectionToMultiDimArray
+' - collectionFromarray
+' - dimensionLength
+' - isSingleDimension
-- join
+' - array2dUnshift
-- emptyAndRedim
+' - sqlArray

 # Usage